Refund your ticket

 - If you bought your ticket on our website or app: If you have not yet printed/collected a paper ticket you should Log into your online account and follow the instructions on the 'My account' screen or the 'My Tickets' section on the app.
 If you are unable to cancel your booking this way you may request a refund by emailing our team at [email protected]

-If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please send an email to [email protected] This must include a photograph of the tickets (for this journey only) cut in half, as well as your booking reference number.
+If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please post your tickets with a cover letter requesting a refund to: EMR Refunds Department, PO Box 23972, Edinburgh, EH3 5DA.
+We recommend using recorded delivery.

-- Telephone booking team: If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please send an email to [email protected] This must include a photograph of the tickets (for this journey only) cut in half, as well as your booking reference number.
+- Telephone booking team: If you have chosen to have your ticket(s) sent to you by post, or if you have collected your ticket(s) from a station, please post your tickets with a cover letter requesting a refund to: EMR Refunds Department, PO Box 23972, Edinburgh, EH3 5DA.
+We recommend using recorded delivery.